TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 </li>
 </ul>
 <ul>
  	<li>Note that these questions will will help you complete your Blog assignment in this unit.
-See Unit 7 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-7-assessment/">Unit 7 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Topic 3: Using Mixed-Methods to Understand Leadership.</h3>